 Chapel sessions take place twice a day.

-Often, campers enjoy a camp fire and hayride during the week, weather permitting.
+Often, campers enjoy a camp fire during the week, weather permitting.

 Campers typically enjoy skill sessions, organized games, team activities and of course, Scripture memory!